 The idea of Python originated in 1989 when its creator Guido van Rossum was confronted by the shortcomings of ABC language (namely extensibility).
-Rossum started work on developing a new language that integrated all good features of ABC language and new desired features, such as extensibility and exception handling.
+Rossum started work on developing a new language that integrated all good features of the ABC language and new desired features, such as extensibility and exception handling.
 Python 1.0 was released in 1994; it borrowed the module system from Modula-3, had the capability to interact with Amoeba operating system, and included functional programming tools.

 In 2000, Python’s core development team moved to Beopen.com, and in October 2000, Python 2.0 was released with many improvisations including a garbage collector and support for Unicode.

 December 2008 saw the release of Python 3.0, giving up backward compatibility and possessing a new design to avoid duplicative constructs and modules.
-It is still a multi-paradigm language offering developers the options of object-orientation, structured programming and functional programming.
+It is still a multi-paradigm language offering developers the options of object orientation, structured programming, and functional programming.

 The Python Package Index (PyPI) contains numerous third-party modules that make Python capable of interacting with most of the other languages and platforms.

 Python provides a large standard library that includes areas like internet protocols, string operations, web services tools, and operating system interfaces.
 Many high-use programming tasks have already been scripted into the standard library which reduces the length of code to be written significantly.

 Python language is developed under an OSI-approved open source license, which makes it free to use and distribute, including for commercial purposes.

 Further, its development is driven by the community which collaborates for its code through hosting conferences and mailing lists and provides for its numerous modules.